Exporting to WebDataset shards¶

 clamped (copy-padded).

-The rotation 6D representation uses the first two columns of the 3×3 rotation matrix (columns 0 and 1 of R, giving a (6,) vector per timestep).
+The rotation 6D representation uses the first two rows of the 3×3 rotation

 manifest.jsonl¶